Kieranties/SimpleVersion/docs/Configuration.md

 "Label" : ["alpha1", "test"]
 ```

-MetaData
+Metadata
 --------

-The `MetaData` property specifies an array of values to be included as metadata
+The `Metadata` property specifies an array of values to be included as metadata
 in the final version.

 > Currently, only `Semver2` format supports `metadata`.